Non-Markovian models of opinion dynamics on temporal networks: Opinion models that are induced by waiting-time distributions (WTDs)

 Now suppose that the WTD of each node is a log-normal distribution, which is also heavy-tailed and has the PDF

-where $\mu_i$ and $\sigma_i^2$, respectively, are the mean and variance of the normal distribution.
-Asmussen et al. \cite{asmussen2016laplace} showed that closed-form expressions do not exist for the Laplace transform of log-normal distributions.
+where $\mu_i$ and $\sigma_i^2$, respectively, are the mean and variance of the Gaussian distribution.
+A closed-form expression does not exist for the Laplace transform of a log-normal distribution \cite{asmussen2016laplace}.
 Accordingly, we are unable to obtain closed-form expressions for related terms, such as $\hat{T}_i$ and $\hat{\theta}_i$ in \eqref{eq: thetai}, and their inverse Laplace transforms.

-To the best of our knowledge, most common heavy-tailed distributions do not possess an explicit form for the opinion-dynamics model \eqref{eq: model-discrete}.
-Instead of aiming to determine {analytical expressions for models that are induced by heavy-tailed WTDs}, we approximate continuous-time WTDs using a sum of Dirac delta distributions and derive the corresponding models of opinion dynamics in Section \ref{delta-sum}.
-In Section \ref{sec: numerics}, we present numerical comparisons of history-dependent opinion-dynamics models that are induced by heavy-tailed distributions.
+To the best of our knowledge, most common heavy-tailed distributions do not possess an explicit form for the opinion models \eqref{eq: model-discrete}.
+Instead of aiming to determine analytical expressions for models that are induced by heavy-tailed WTDs, we seek feasible numerical approaches to simulate opinion models \eqref{eq: model-discrete} that are induced by heavy-tailed WTDs.
+Masuda and Rocha \cite{masuda2018gillespie} proposed a fast Gillespie algorithm to simulate non-Poisson renewal processes with heavy-tailed interevent-time distributions.
+Their algorithm simulates agent-based trajectories $X_i(t)$ as interacting sequences of discrete events, but it does not generate the expected opinion value $x_i(t)$.
+In the present paper, our approach is to approximate the continuous-time WTDs in \eqref{eq: model-continuous} with sums of Dirac delta distributions.
+This yields opinion models \eqref{eq: model-discrete} that are induced by a sum of Dirac delta distributions.